The New Rules of Social Media Marketing in 2026

 Here are a few examples:

-• Awareness: Increase views or followers by 25% in 3 months
+- Awareness: Increase reach or follower growth by 25% in 3 months

-• Lead generation: Generate 100 demo requests/ downloads via LinkedIn in 2 months
+- Lead generation: Generate 100 demo requests or downloads via LinkedIn in 2 months

-• Engagement: Boost comments, shares, likes, and saves by 30% in 3 months
+- Engagement: Boost overall engagement, including comments, shares, likes, and saves, by 30% in 3 months

 Step 2: Research and know your audience

-Researching your audience helps tailor your message, tone, and platform choice for maximum engagement.
+Researching your target audience helps you tailor your message, tone, and platform choice for stronger customer engagement.
 Here’s where to start:

-• Use platform analytics to study your current followers.
-Check their age group, location, interests, and content engagement patterns.
+- Use platform analytics to understand your current followers, including specific demographics like age group, location, audience interests, and engagement patterns across social media channels.

-• Follow conversations on Reddit, Quora, and X. Search for relevant keywords in your niche to uncover pain points, questions, and content gaps.
+- Follow conversations in niche communities on Reddit, Quora, and X. Search relevant keywords to uncover pain points, questions, and content gaps for targeted content.

 Step 3: Select the right platform